saither0204/readily_reads/docs/deployment.md

-# Deployment Guide for [Your Mobile App Name]
+# Deployment Guide for Readily Reads

-This guide provides instructions for deploying [Your Mobile App Name] to app stores and backend services (if applicable).
+This guide provides instructions for deploying Readily Reads to app stores.

 ## Table of Contents